mihir2510/BulliesEye/README.md

 ### Telegram Bot

-- Telegram Bot to kick out misbehaving members.3 warning are given and the person is kicked out from the group
+- Telegram Bot to kick out misbehaving members.3 warnings are given and the person is kicked out from the group

 - It is trained on our Custom model for detecting texts and [Content Moderation API](https://app.nanonets.com/content-moderation-api/) for NSFW images.